Alethio36/mediastack/docs/candidates.md

 later.
 Adding any of these is a `new-service` scaffold plus a fragment — the notes here are about *whether*, not *how*.

+## ROMM — ROM library manager (game emulation)

+**What it is:** best-in-class self-hosted ROM manager — IGDB metadata, in-browser play (EmulatorJS), save-state and asset management, 80+ platforms, multi-user.
+On-brand for a gaming-adjacent deployment.

+**Why deferred:** it's the first candidate that doesn't fit the stack's single-container, cold-copy-the-config architecture.
+ROMM is a **three- container application**: the app **+ MariaDB** (its real data store — library, users, save associations) **+ Valkey/Redis** (sessions + scan task queue).
+That brings three problems the current stack doesn't solve:

+1. **Database-aware backup.** The backup model cold-copies config dirs; a live MariaDB cold-copies to a torn, useless database.
+ROMM's restore points would need a `mariadb-dump` before the copy.
+2. **Startup ordering as a data dependency.** The app crash-loops if it starts before MariaDB has applied migrations — needs a DB healthcheck and `depends_on: service_healthy` gating (like gluetun, but for data).
+3. **User-supplied IGDB key** from Twitch for metadata (same shape as ComicVine for Kapowarr) — setup, not a blocker.

+**What adding it would look like — three options, decision pending:**

+* **(a) Full integration** — ship ROMM + MariaDB + Valkey and teach
+  `backup`/`doctor` to be database-aware (dump before restore points, health-gate the app on the DB).
+Correct and durable; touches the backup engine — the biggest change since the wave.
+* **(b) Contained integration** — ship the 3-container unit, but ROMM's MariaDB dumps itself to `${CONFIG_ROOT}/romm/db-dump.sql` via a pre-backup hook, which then rides the normal cold-copy.
+Backup engine stays naive; the DB concern stays local to ROMM.
+Sets a clean pattern for any future DB-backed service. **Leaning option.**
+* **(c) Keep deferred** until the appetite for a ROM manager is concrete.

+**Revisit when:** you want game-library management enough to accept the first database-backed service — then decide (a) vs (b).
+Kavita/Jellyfin don't cover this; there's no manual stopgap beyond a plain file share.

 ## Kapowarr — comic acquisition

 **What it is:** a comic library manager in the *arr family, best-in-class